 While executing the Send custom message command, it is possible to enter the text in the following ways.

 You can enter the message manually in the corresponding field.
 To make the search process easier during the next command execution, it is possible to add a message to a group.
-The principle of working with groups has been described above.
+The principle of working with groups is described here.

 It is possible to choose a previously saved message.
 In the drop-down list of groups, choose the one which contains the message.
 Below, you get the list of available messages.
 Select the required one and press OK to execute the command.